We are run by a Board of Trustees, who have responsibility for the CIO and the building. All Trustees work on a voluntary basis.

 She brings great experience of working overseas in a volunteer capacity, including in Iceland and elsewhere.

-Supporting the Trustees are our dedicated staff team
+Our dedicated staff team

-Laura Deane (Building Co-ordinator)
+Laura Deane (Co-ordinator)

-Laura studied Photography and Philosophy at university, and has been teaching A-level Photography and Arts for 14 years, as well as stints working in community art organisations and delivering freelance arts workshops and exhibition management.
+Laura studied Photography and Philosophy, and has been teaching A-level Photography and Arts for 14 years, as well as stints working in community art organisations and delivering freelance arts workshops and exhibition management.
 She completed an MA Photography in 2013, and also works as a freelance artist, selling and exhibiting work.
 She has lived in Levenshulme for 14 years, and is currently raising her two young children here.
 She used to bring her baby daughter to the Library every week!

 She began working as Building Co-ordinator in September 2019, and has been getting to grips with the varied role, managing building and structural repairs, bookings and events, and the day-to-day running of the organisation.
 She loves working at LOL because she wants to be involved in creating a community for her children in Levenshulme.
 The commute helps too!